 Take a moment and think about all the content that you produced over the years.
 How much of it is pure gold?
 Or does it put you right to sleep?
-It’s time to kiss the dull stuff goodbye and earn more ROI with a new content marketing strategy that drives results.
+It’s time to kiss the dull stuff goodbye and earn more ROI with content marketing that drives SEO results.

 Ready to transform your dull content into captivating content?
 Let’s get started!

 I’ll bet that some of your old blog posts probably don’t rank well in the search engines.
 Whether Google views them as thin content or just “meh,” those posts aren’t doing you any favors.
-So why not shine it up to improve user experience as well as search visibility?
+So why not shine up your content strategy to improve user experience as well as search visibility?